BenjaminMMarta/BenjaminMMarta/README.md

 ### Hi there 👋

-My name is Benjamin Marta, I'm a full-stack software engineer.
+My name is Benjamin Marta, and I'm a full-stack software engineer.

 BenjaminMMarta/BenjaminMMarta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.